hyperion-project/hyperion.docs/docs/user/leddevices/network/tpm2net.md

 The device streams RGB values using the TPM2.NET protocol on top of the UDP network protocol.

-**The devices is not able to detect, if the remote device is not available or failed.**
+**The device is not able to detect, if the remote device is not available or failed.**

 ## Configuration